syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/ColumnDragAndDrop.md

 ## Cancel dropping when dragging for a particular column

-Dropping can be canceled for a particular column while dragging a column.
-Refer to the following code sample to cancel dropping for a particular column:
+Dropping when dragging of a particular column can be canceled using `QueryColumnDraggingReason` argument in the `QueryColumnDragging` event handler.
+Refer to the following code sample to cancel dropping for a particular column.

 {% tabs %}
 {% highlight c# %}